 Hemorrhoids

-Dr. Aisha Akhtar, a board-certified colorectal surgeon in Phoenix, specializes in diagnosing and treating hemorrhoids and other colorectal conditions.
+Dr. Aisha Akhtar, a board-certified colorectal surgeon in Phoenix, specializes in diagnosing and treating hemorrhoids and other conditions affecting the colon, rectum, and anus.

 Types of Hemorrhoids

-Hemorrhoids are generally classified into two main types depending on their location.
+Hemorrhoids are generally classified based on their location.

 Internal Hemorrhoids